 currency would foster world trade.
 Participating countries hoped to stop

-as it resulted in an "asymmetric financial system" where foreigners "see
+resulted in an "asymmetric financial system" where foreigners "see

 themselves supporting American living standards and subsidizing American

 multinationals" with cheap credit.
 Economist

 Barry Eichengreen said: "It costs only a few cents for the Bureau of